fangnizhang/fangnizhang.github.io/_pages/about.md

   - /about.html
 ---

-[Dr. Fangni Zhang](https://www.dase.hku.hk/people/f-n-zhang) is an Assistant Professor at the Department of Data and Systems Engineering at The University of Hong Kong.
-Prior to joining HKU, she held faculty positions at University of New South Wales and University of Leeds, and worked at Imperial College London as a Research Associate.
-Dr. Fangni Zhang’s research covers a wide range of fundamental and emerging issues in transportation, including multimodal transportation system modelling and optimization, shared and automated transport management, high-speed rail and air transportation modeling.
-Her research has been published in world-leading journals and conferences in the field (e.g., Transportation Science, Transportation Research Part A/B/C/D/E and ISTTT).
-Dr. Zhang's research has been supported by the Research Grants Council (RGC) of Hong Kong SAR and the National Natural Science Foundation of China (NSFC).
+[Dr. Fangni Zhang](https://www.dase.hku.hk/people/f-n-zhang) is an Assistant Professor in the Department of Data and Systems Engineering at The University of Hong Kong.
+She holds a B.S. in Industrial Engineering from Beihang University and a Ph.D. in Transportation Engineering from The Hong Kong University of Science and Technology.
+Dr. Zhang’s research focuses on transportation economics, analytics, and optimization, with an emphasis on automated, shared, and multimodal mobility systems.
+Her work addresses critical challenges in planning, operations, and management to advance sustainable and intelligent transportation systems.
+Her research has been funded by competitive grants from the Hong Kong Research Grants Council (RGC) and the National Natural Science Foundation of China (NSFC).

 Affiliations
 ======